 2. New Client Forms

 Please click on the form name to download the form.
 You are welcome to print, complete and bring with you to your first session, or to fill-in the pdf using your computer and email back to me prior to our first session.
 Complete only ONE form below (you don't need to do the Group and Individual form, for example).

 New Group Member Form: Includes cover sheet, group agreement, and questionnaire

-New Individual/Relationship Form: Includes cover sheet, agreement, and questionnaire.
-At this time, I ask for each individual involved in the relationship to complete their own form.
+New Individual/Relationship Form: Please note, I am NOT taking referrals for individual clients (outside of group members) at this time.
+For those entering relationship therapy, I ask for each individual involved in the relationship to complete their own form.